uk-gov-mirror/dwp.dataworks-s3-object-tagger/README.md

     The application will check the contents of a table that follows the above structure to correctly tag S3 objects(tables).

-2. `--bucket` This is the bucket name where the dataset resides that requires tagging
+2. `--data-bucket` This is the bucket name where the dataset resides that requires tagging

-3. `--s3_prefix` This is the S3 prefix(can be partial) that the application will crawl through to find objects(tables) to tag with the values from the CSV.
+3. `--data-s3-prefix` This is the S3 prefix(can be partial) that the application will crawl through to find objects(tables) to tag with the values from the CSV.

     Example: `Data_product_output/2021-01-28/`.
 The application will crawl through any objects it finds in that prefix.